-- 5. Make a written record of the investigation, which shall include: - A detailed description of the alleged incident of bullying, including without limitation a detailed summary of the statements from all material witnesses to the alleged incident of bullying; - b.
+- d.
+Information regarding the reporting of another alleged incident of bullying, including potential consequences of continued incidents of bullying; - 5.
+Make a written record of the investigation, which shall include: - a.
+A detailed description of the alleged incident of bullying, including without limitation a detailed summary of the statements from all material witnesses to the alleged incident of bullying; - b.
 Any action taken as a result of the investigation; and - 6.
 Discuss, as appropriate, the availability of counseling and other intervention services with students involved in the incident of bullying.